Karlijn Kuijpers | Platform for investigative journalisme Investico

 Professor Oostindie expects that the Netherlands will not give up on reforming the gambling sector.
 But the question is whether persistence is enough.
 “In the 1980s, Curaçao had a huge financial sector.
 When it came under suspicion of tax evasion and money laundering, the Netherlands tightened the screws enormously on the island, while the financial sector in the Netherlands was allowed to continue to grow quietly.
 This was seen as unreasonable in Curaçao.
 It is fine that the Netherlands is now saying that the financial sector in Curaçao must be tackled.
 But if you’re serious, you should do it in your own country too.”

-Here you can find the documents of this research.
+Here you can find the documents of this research, and here you can read the news article of this research.

 The context of the above article can be found in the following series of articles and podcasts by platforum for investigative journalism Investico, weekly magazine De Groene Amsterdammer and radio broadcaststation Argos (VPRO-Human):